Complexity Guarantees for Nonconvex Newton-MR Under Inexact Hessian Information: Numerical Experiments

+\paragraph{L-BFGS}: The limited memory size is set to 20, and the Armijo and the Strong Wolfe line-search parameters are, respectively, set to their typical values of $10^{-4}$ and $0.9$.\\

-In the legends of \cref{fig:MNIST_NLS,fig:MNIST_logloss}, `$x \%$' and `Single Sample' refer to when the approximate Hessian is formed using an `$x$' percent of the full dataset and one single sample, respectively.
-For all other figures, `\texttt{algorithm}\_hsub-$x$' refers to a given algorithm when $100 x$ percent of the full dataset is used to construct the Hessian.
+All algorithms are terminated when either the oracle calls reach $10^{6}$, the magnitude of the gradient falls below $10^{-6}$, or the step size/trust region goes below $10^{-18}$.
+In the legends of \cref{fig:MNIST_logloss,fig:MNIST_NLS}, `$x \%$' refers to when the approximate Hessian is formed using an `$x$' percent of the full dataset.
+For all other figures, `\texttt{algorithm}\_$x$' refers to a given algorithm when $100 x$ percent of the full dataset is used to construct the Hessian.
 When there is no postfix, the Hessian matrix is formed exactly.